When Spring time rolls around we often get the bug to start “spring cleaning”.

 We clear out the garage.
 Give the house a good dusting and start to work on the garden.

 So, I was thinking, why not apply that same enthusiasm to our diets?

-- Just as we are drawn to wearing brighter colours, we can start eating them.
+Just as we are drawn to wearing brighter colors, we can start eating them.
 Fill up on fresh fruits and vegetables:

-- Clean out the saturated fats by avoiding margerine, vegetable shortening, and foods containing palm or coconut oil.
+Clean out the saturated fats by avoiding margarine, vegetable shortening, and foods containing palm or coconut oil.
 Instead, use a heart-healthy extra-virgin olive oil.
-Remember that butter is usually a better choice than margerine – the less processed the food and the more natural the better it is for you.
+Remember that butter is usually a better choice than margarine.
+The less processed more natural the food better is for you.

-- Choose to eat whole grains instead of refined grains.
-The higher fibre content fills you up, and you will fee fuller.
+Choose to eat whole grains instead of refined grains.
+The higher fiber content fills you up, and you will feel fuller.
 Vary your grain intake, use oats, corn, spelt and quinoa.